 F. Scott Fitzgerald also came to Asheville for vacations — staying at The Omni Grove Park Inn — while Zelda resided at Highlands Hospital, improving her mental health.
 Unfortunately, Zelda perished in the Highlands Hospital fire — so maybe moving to Asheville wasn’t so great for her.

 2. Downtown Asheville, NC

 The moment the plane landed, I knew that I wanted to live in Asheville.
-Another deal-sealer: the knit pig on the lamp post with the mountain sunset and bubble machine in front of the board game cafe.
+One of the deal-sealers: the knit pig on the lamp post with the mountain sunset and bubble machine in front of the board game cafe (which sadly closed in 2020).
 That’s too many yuppie words for me to comprehend in one sentence.
-Where the fuck am I, Toto?

 I am an old millennial; what can I say?
 Hello, rock climbing gym, endless restaurants and cafes, a giant iron, and urban street art.
 Which way should I turn?
 Dim sum tapas?
 Beer at which brewery?
 A drum circle in the square?

 It will take me years to date you, Asheville.
 Bring.
 It.
 On.